Instance Selection for GANs: Introduction

 \section{Introduction}

-Recent advances in Generative Adversarial Networks (GANs) have enabled these models to be considered a tool of choice for vision synthesis tasks that demand high fidelity outputs, such as image and video generation~\cite{clark2019efficient,karras2019analyzing}, image editing~\cite{zhu2020domain}, inpainting~\cite{yu2018generative}, and superresolution~\cite{wang2018esrgan}.
-However, when sampling from a trained GAN model, the image quality is oftentimes uneven, and outputs may be unrealistic just as often as they appear photo-realistic.
+Recent advances in Generative Adversarial Networks (GANs) have enabled these models to be considered a tool of choice for vision synthesis tasks that demand high fidelity outputs, such as image and video generation~\citep{clark2019efficient,karras2019analyzing}, image editing~\citep{zhu2020domain}, inpainting~\citep{yu2018generative}, and superresolution~\citep{wang2018esrgan}.
+However, when sampling from a trained GAN model, outputs may be unrealistic just as often as they appear photo-realistic.

 GANs fit a model to a data distribution with the help of a discriminator network.
-Low quality samples produced by these models are often attributed to poor modeling of the low-density regions of the data manifold \cite{karras2019style}.
-The majority of current techniques attempt to eliminate low quality samples after the model is trained, either by changing the model distribution by truncating the latent space \cite{brock2018large,karras2019style} or by performing some form of rejection sampling using a trained discriminator to inform the rejection process \cite{Azadi2019DiscriminatorRS,Che2020YourGI,Turner2018MetropolisHastingsGA}.
-Nevertheless, these methods are inefficient with respect to model capacity and training time, since much of the capacity and optimization efforts dedicated to representing the sparse regions of the data manifold is wasted.
+Low quality samples produced by these models are often attributed to poor modeling of the low-density regions of the data manifold \citep{karras2019style}.
+The majority of current techniques attempt to eliminate low quality samples after the model is trained, either by changing the model distribution by truncating the latent space \citep{brock2018large,karras2019style} or by performing some form of rejection sampling using a trained discriminator to inform the rejection process \citep{Azadi2019DiscriminatorRS,Che2020YourGI,Turner2018MetropolisHastingsGA}.
+Nevertheless, these methods are inefficient with respect to model capacity and training time, since much of the capacity and optimization efforts dedicated to representing the sparse regions of the data manifold are wasted.